Community is central to our work at Metroland Cultures. Discover how we work with communities in Brent.

 In our studio building is a small gallery and social space.

-We offer this to our studio residents to use to share their work.
+We offer this to our studio residents to use to share their work, via exhibitions, workshops or events.

 The Community Commissions are a key part of the Brent Biennial.